Flexberry/flexberry.github.io/pages/products/flexberry-ember/ember-flexberry/controls/objectlistview/ef_object-list-view.en.md

 colsConfigButton - true
 ```

-## setup control panel
+## customize lists

-The composition of the control Flexberry Objectlistview comes with [toolbar](ef_olv-toolbar.html) that you can customize and add custom buttons.
+Part of Flexberry Objectlistview control includes a toolbar that you can customize and add custom buttons.

-## Custom button in the toolbar and string list

 Control panel, and buttons in rows, might be supplemented with custom buttons that implement the necessary functions to work with list.
-Described in detail in [Custom button for lists](ef_custom-buttons.html).
+Described in detail in [Settings list](fe_setting-lists.html).

 ## Export to Excel